kgroveshok/z80-homebrew/WORD-LIST.md

 ### ADSP ( u1 --  ) Enable/Disable Auto screen updates (SLOW). | DONE

+### MENU ( u1....ux n -- n ) Create a menu. n is the number of menu items on stack.
+Push number selection to TOS | DONE

 ### IF ( w -- f ) If TOS is true exec code following up to THEN - Note: currently not supporting ELSE or nested IF | DONE